UKHO/docs/docs/software-engineering-policies/SecureDevelopment/SecurityChampion.md

 *I am concerned only with helping engineers to write create secure systems.
 There are therefore lots of security-related activities I don’t do.*

-I’m not an IT Security Officer
+I’m not an IT Security Officer.

 I’m not a penetration tester